Platform-OS/platformos-documentation/pages/guides/third_party_api_integration/persist_part_of_third_party_api_response.md

 }
 ```

 Done!
 Now we can go to /test-form page, provide sign up details, click the save button.
-Initially we will not see the correct value - this is because the api call is triggered in the background, outside of the request lifecycle.
-This is important to not rely on a third party api availability.
+Initially, we will not see the correct value - this is because the API call is triggered in the background, outside of the request lifecycle.
+This is important to not rely on a third party API availability.
 However, when you refresh after couple seconds, you will see that the value has been populated.